South Dakota Nurse Aide Registry

 Fax: (605) 362-2768

 The South Dakota Board of Nursing and the Department of Health are responsible for regulating the status of nurse aides in the state of South Dakota.
 In South Dakota, the competency evaluations are carried out by Headmaster LLP under contract with the South Dakota Health Care Association.

 The procedure for candidates to acquire initial nurse aide certification in the CNA registry in South Dakota entails the following steps:

-- Enrolling into and completing a training program approved by the SD Board of Nursing, which is typically at least 75 hours long and includes 16 hours of clinical training.
+- Enrolling into and completing a CNA program approved by the SD Board of Nursing, which is typically at least 75 hours long and includes 16 hours of clinical experience.

 - Applying to take the competency evaluation through Headmaster LLP, aka D&S Diversified Technologies.

 - Taking and passing the knowledge and practical exams of the competency evaluation.